What happens when a person with some common sense wakes up to a “zombie apocalypse”? Shit gets done, that’s what.

 Not really important, I suppose.
 What is important is that they’re beginning to get their eye-hand coordination and motor skills back.
 They’re figuring out how to open doors and climb stairs.

 That’s why they made the decision to bomb the big cities.
 They had planned on going door to door to clean out the cities.
-They wanted as little destruction as possible so the areas could be reclaimed, but when they went their drones in, they discovered that the number of trolls on the streets had grown much larger than it should’ve been.
+They wanted as little destruction as possible so the areas could be reclaimed, but when they sent their drones in, they discovered that the number of trolls on the streets had grown much larger than it should’ve been.
 They actually watched a troll walk up to a door, and try the door knob.
 It opened up, and they went in.

 As far as he knows of, going down stairs might still be a hassle for them, but we shouldn’t count on it, and locking doors is now a priority.